personal-coding/Live-Sports-Arbitrage-Bet-Finder/README.md

 self.result = [round(x, 2) for x in self.result]
 ```

 Submitting a wager has been commented out in the programs.
-You can submit a wager but uncommenting this section of code:
+You can submit a wager by uncommenting this section of code:

 ```
 self.pool.apply_async(self.process, args=(9, 0, 0, 0,))